verissimohenry/CHESS/README.md

 # CHESS

-This is a Chess game project, a game that an be played by everyone.
+This is a Chess game project, a game that can be played by everyone.

-This is a project created by using javascript tools, html, css.
+This is a project created by using html, css and javascript tools.

 ![screenshot](image/chess.png)
 ![screenshot](image/chess1.png)